 Peace & Social Concerns SPICES Subcommittee

 Maria Nicklin (co-Clerk)

 Brian Burgher (co-Clerk)

 The Property Committee maintains the Goose Creek property – the Meetinghouse, Oakdale School, and the surrounding landscape.
 It oversees all repairs and renovations and liaises with local authorities to ensure that the meeting abides by local ordinances while also remaining true to our historical legacy.

 The Publications Committee produces a monthly newsletter which includes the queries of the month, notes from the Monthly Meeting for Worship with a Concern for Business, upcoming events being held by Baltimore Yearly Meeting, and several other groups, including the Friends Wilderness Center, Friends General Conference, Loudoun Interfaith Bridges, and various committees within our Meeting.
 A calendar of upcoming events is also included in each edition as well as notices of births, deaths, and changes of address.
 The Publications Committee also oversees the website.
 Publications Committee Report 2019

-The Religious Education committee offers the youth of Goose Creek Friends Meeting with lessons and activities that provide them with an understanding of Quakerism’s rich history, its faith and practice, and guidance on how to live their lives in the spirit of simplicity, peace, integrity, community, equality, and stewardship.
+The Religious Education committee (RE) offers the youth of Goose Creek Friends Meeting lessons and activities that provide them with an understanding of Quakerism’s rich history, its faith and practice, and guidance on how to live their lives in the spirit of simplicity, peace, integrity, community, equality, and stewardship.
 The goal of RE is for the children to feel happy and safe while building a community among the Young Friends of Goose Creek Meeting, as well as with the greater Meeting members.
 Religious Education Committee Annual Report 2020

 Unity With Nature